matheusschreiber/speedbump-detector-project/README.md

 #### Other types of signs

 - Dimensions: 70x70 pixels
-~~- Color: white/red~~
+- Color: vary
-~~- Shape: round/octagonal~~
+- Shape: vary
 - File: ppm (Portable Pixmap Format)
 - Amount: 119 files

-A total of 14 templates from speed bumps where used for this dataset creation, alogside the other types of signs, it sum up to 29 different templates.
+A total of 16 templates from speed bumps where used for this dataset creation, alogside the other types of signs, it sum up to 134 different templates.

 ### Generating overlapped images for training